sy2002/QNICE-FPGA/README.md

     is the emulated QNICE terminal window running the "Monitor" operating system.

-20. Click on the QNICE terminal window to give it the keyboard focus and press `H` for "Help" to test, if everything works.
+20. Click on the QNICE terminal window to give it the keyboard focus.
+You should see a blinking cursor and the prompt `QMON>`.
+If you see a black screen, then this is the wrong window (VGA monitor emulation, that is still black as the game is not loaded, yet).
+Being at the `QMON>` prompt, press `H` for "Help" to test, if everything works.
 You should see the help text of the Monitor.